clkrisnik/TF2CraftingHelper/README.md

 * Wildcard deduction is a bit of a mess.
 If a stack is finished off as the third entry where the first 2 are wildcards, it will not properly decrement the slot of every remaining weapon.
 Decrementing count of the stack works, though, so I would recommend, right after a wildcard entry of n, try entering a stack of at least 1/2n for a non-wildcard entry.

 * If you're crafting a number of weapons for class tokens that is indivisible by 3, the last craft will take 1 or 2 weapons, **deduct the stack entirely**, and move on, despite those weapons not having actually been destroyed.
 If there are slot token items after this last class weapon slot, the inventory slot for all of these will be wrong.

+## To do

+* If a batch is interrupted, maybe have the option of manually putting in how much ref you wish to smelt, and how many crafts you wish to do.